Round, Purple, Illegal Drone Buzzes Airliner at Heathrow

 “The Board considered that the pilot’s overall account of the incident portrayed a situation where providence had played a major part in the incident and/or a definite risk of collision had existed,” the report stated.

 Interestingly, the drone operator remains unknown, but if identified, they could face up to five years in prison for endangering an aircraft.
-This Drone Incident adds to the growing list of near misses between drones and passenger aircraft in UK airspace.
+This drone incident adds to the growing list of near misses between drones and passenger aircraft in UK airspace.

 These dangerous encounters often result from rogue operators illegally overriding maximum altitude software to capture dramatic videos of passing aircraft.
 Pilots continually highlight the potential risks of drones shattering cockpit windows or damaging jet engines, particularly during critical phases of flight.